Timeline of reactions to the 2020 Hong Kong national security law (November 2020): Canada considering large-scale evacuation

+Jeff Nankivell, Consul general of Canada in Hong Kong and Macau told a parliamentary committee that should the security situation in Hong Kong deteriorate, the Canadian government would offer assistance to its nearly 300,000 citizens living in Hong Kong.
+This, he said, would include the situation where "the urgent departure of a large number of Canadians would be necessary", the likelihood of which situation he assessed as "right now to be low".
+The Canadian consulate would not be able to help asylum seekers, however, which he said was in line with global policies of Canada which were "similar to most other countries" regarding applicants from their own country or territory.

 4 November

 Human rights lawyer Lu Siwei investigated

 Sichuan human rights lawyer Lu Siwei received a notification from the local justice bureau demanding that his law firm hand over all his cases for investigation.
 Sources said this was related to Lu's handling of the 12 Hongkongers case and that the authorities wanted to force him to quit handling the case.

-HKBUSUEB journalist charged with obstructing police officers and resisting arrest
+HKBU student journalist charged with obstructing police officers and resisting arrest

 The Students' Union Editorial Board at Hong Kong Baptist University stated that one of its journalists had the previous night been formally charged with obstructing police officers and resisting arrest when interviewing at a "Lunch with you" protest in Central held on 8 May.
 He was to appear in court on 6 November.
 At the May protest, police officers thought that Tang – who according to the editorial board was wearing a press pass – looked suspicious.
 He was said to have ignored police requests to have his bag checked and show his identity card, and shouted emotionally (in Cantonese) "Is it illegal to take pictures?".
 The police asked him to stay calm, or he would be arrested for misbehavior in public places.
 He was arrested later.
 The prosecution said he had struggled fiercely when being arrested.
 A reporter of Hong Kong Free Press who was present at the scene heard Tang shouting that he had been beaten.